Rockford Symphony Orchestra: Yaniv Attar

+Yaniv Attar is the current Music Director of the Rockford Symphony Orchestra.
+He was appointed the fifth Music Director in January 2023, following an international search.
+A native of Israel, he is the 1st prize winner of the Duna Szimfonikus Conducting Competition Budapest, a multiple recipient of the Sir Georg Solti Foundation US Career Assistance Award, and the recipient of the 2009 Bruno Walter Memorial Foundation Award.

 Musicians

 The Rockford Symphony Orchestra boasts musicians from Illinois, Wisconsin, Iowa, Indiana and Michigan.
 All musicians are hired on a year-long contract with many sponsored chairs.
-For a full listing of personnel, please visit the RSO website here.

 Performance venue

-The RSO performs at the renovated Coronado Performing Arts Center, in downtown Rockford, Illinois.
+The RSO performs at the renovated Coronado Theatre, in downtown Rockford, Illinois.